Transcript of a CNN panel discussing President Whitmore’s speech given on July 4, 1996 concerning an alien invasion

 Blitzer Tweedy, your take?

 Tweedy Whitmore’s militant stance has been a disaster since the start.
-He’s constantly put our troops in danger needlessly.
-He claims to have spoken telepathically with an alien and knows their intent, but Amnesty Intergalactic reports that the alien was kept in a stress position for hours and was subjected to repeated beatings by a — checks notes — a Capt.
-Hiller who, not only punched but also kicked the alien after it had been incapacitated and restrained in a parachute.
+He claims to have spoken telepathically with an alien and knows their intent, but Amnesty International reports that the alien had been kept in a stress position for hours and was subjected to repeated beatings by a — checks notes — a Capt.
+Hiller who not only punched but also kicked the alien after it had been incapacitated, unconscious and restrained in a parachute, posing no danger.

 Sequious Capt.
 Hiller is a hero.
-An astronaut candidate.
-He welcomed the alien to earth almost immediately upon their meeting.
+He greeted the alien with “Welcome to earth” immediately upon their meeting.

-Sterling Sources who asked for anonymity because they were not authorized to speak on the matter told me that the guy who played Jayne on Firefly and that actor who always plays a military guy shot the captured alien repeatedly even though it had its tentacles up, was unarmed and posed no immediate threat.
+Sterling Sources who asked for anonymity because they were not authorized to speak on the matter told me that Jayne from Firefly and that actor who always plays a military guy shot the captured alien repeatedly even though it had its tentacles up, was unarmed and behind glass.

 Blitzer Final thoughts?

-Tweedy I disagree.
-It was boastful with little to back it.
+Tweedy The speech was boastful with little to back it.
 Who’s going to carry out Whitmore’s policy?
-Some drunken crop-duster pilot in his rag-tag air force?
+Some drunken crop-duster pilot?
 Does someone like that seem like he has the skill to blow up a mile-wide mothership?
 He’ll probably just crash into it.